fe1fe1/mpjm/README.md

 # MPJM (MiPrimerJuegoMal)

 A simple 2d game, a personal project for an university assignment.

+Made with C++/SFML library.

 ## Introduction & explanation: